Welding Technology: Certificate (4161)

 - Testing and inspection

-Our coursework will prepare you to take the American Welding Society certification test.
+Also, our curriculum prepares you to take the American Welding Society (AWS) certification tests.

 After completing our program, you will be able to: